-Jonathan Ferguson is Curator of Firearms at the Royal Armouries in Leeds.
+Jonathan Ferguson is Keeper of Firearms & Artillery, based at the National Firearms Centre in Leeds.

 - ‘You Never Drempt of a Poysoned Bullet’, 2017 (forthcoming).

 - Small Arms Identification Handbook (for Small Arms Survey), 2017 (forthcoming).

 - ‘The Mauser C96 Pistol’ (working title), Osprey book, 2017 (forthcoming).

 - ‘The Arms and Armour of the First World War’.
 Royal Armouries, 2017, with Jonathan Ferguson & Henry Yallop.

 - ‘“Trusty Bess”: the Definitive Origins and History of the term “Brown Bess”’, article for Arms & Armour, Volume 14.1, 2017.

 - ‘NSV and Kord Machine Guns’, Small Arms Defense Journal, Vol.8, No.2, 2016, p.22-24.

 - ‘The Raven Gun’, short article for The Field magazine, 2015.